NDStudyICSE2019/NDStudy/README.md

     For running crawls :
-        set the location of crawljax/examples/target/example_xxx_jar_with_dependencies.jar in
+    (Skip for VM)     set the location of crawljax/examples/target/example_xxx_jar_with_dependencies.jar in comparator/pythonCode/runCrawljaxBatch.py (BASE_COMMAND)
-            comparator/pythonCode/runCrawljaxBatch.py (BASE_COMMAND)

         python comparator/runCrawljaxBatch.py